open-quantum-safe/oqs-demos/chromium/README-Linux.md

 Save and close the configuration file.
 Last, run `autoninja -C out/Default chrome`.\
 If the build completes successfully, it will create _chrome_ in _$CHROMIUM_ROOT/out/Default_.

-### 8. Miscellaneous
+### 6. Miscellaneous

-- This guide is published on March 8, 2024, and may be outdated.
+- This guide is published on October 10, 2024, and may be outdated.